NomicFoundation/hardhat/docs/src/content/ignition/docs/getting-started/index.md

 This doesn't execute anything against the network, it simply represents it internally.
 After the `Future` is created, it gets registered within the module, and the method returns it.

-In our module, we created two `Future` objects by calling the `contract` and `call` functions.
+In our module, we created two `Future` objects by calling the `contract` and `call` methods.
 The initial one instructs Hardhat Ignition to deploy a `Rocket` contract instance, specifying `"Apollo"` as the only constructor parameter.
 The second one indicates that we intend to execute the `launch` function of the deployed `Rocket` instance, with no arguments provided.

 Finally, we return the `Future` object representing the `Rocket` contract instance, to make it accessible for other modules and tests as well.